 While many towns and parishes have sponsored PCSOs in the past, the new scheme offers a guarantee that the officer will work within the geographic area of the sponsoring agency – in this case, Felixstowe – rather than integration into the wider Safer Neighbourhood Team.
 Sponsored PCSOs can only be deployed to other duties in exceptional circumstances.
 For example, attending a major incident.

-Felixstowe’s new PCSO, Ben Sagi, will begin work on 1st December under the direction of the Felixstowe and District Safer Neighbourhood Team.
-Working collaboratively with the Town Council, PCSO Sagi will be tasked to provide a visible and reassuring presence to our streets, on hand to help people on a day to day basis, gathering local intelligence and addressing other issues in Felixstowe such illegal parking.
+Felixstowe’s new PCSO will begin work on 1st December under the direction of the Felixstowe and District Safer Neighbourhood Team.
+Working collaboratively with the Town Council, they will be tasked to provide a visible and reassuring presence to our streets, on hand to help people on a day to day basis, gathering local intelligence and addressing other issues in Felixstowe such illegal parking.

 Suffolk Constabulary pays for all training, uniform and equipment for a sponsored PCSO, with the Town Council covering the salary and on-costs associated with the role at £34,000 per year for the next two years.

 Under the arrangement, the Town Council will receive monthly reports detailing the PCSO’s activities in addition to those of the Safer Neighbourhood Team.
-Ben will also be regularly available to the public at the Town Hall between 10am-1pm on the first Wednesday of every month.
+The PCSO will also be regularly available to the public at the Town Hall between 10am-1pm on the first Wednesday of every month.

 Anyone wishing to report crimes or concerns that do not require an emergency response are reminded to contact 101 or make a report via www.suffolk.police.uk/contact-us/report-something.